Always Now: Release and packaging

-Packaging

-The album was packaged in a lavish sleeve devised by Factory design director Peter Saville (credited as Grafica Industria).
-"I did get a fascinating brief from Larry," Saville told author James Nice in Factory history Shadowplayers.
-"I seem to remember he wanted something quite European, but psychedelic – and with some Oriental influences.
-After that, I was on my own."

-The exterior sleeve featured black Berthold type on a yellow background, printed on heavy card die-cut to form a pochette envelope, and sealed with a small red I Ching sticker.
-The psychedelic element was concealed within, the lining and separate inner sleeve featuring a rich marbled pattern in dark blue, yellow and red supplied by specialist French paper company Keller-Dorian.
-Some copies of FACT 45 also included a home-made poster, printed cheaply by the group and featuring lyrics and photos.

 Reception

-The first edition of Always Now went on to sell 5,000 copies and entered the indie Top Ten, although the cost and complexity of the packaging made it problematic to license abroad.
+The first edition of Always Now went on to sell 5,000 copies and entered the indie Top Ten, although the cost and complexity of the packaging made it problematic to license abroad and earned the band only 1000 pounds in royalties.

 On release in September 1981 the album was reviewed in scathing terms by NME, who drew comparisons with Factory labelmates Joy Division.
 Dutch magazine Vinyl also expressed reservations, observing that early Section 25 "always had something paper-thin about it - a sound, or rather an absence of sound, giving the impression that the slightest breeze would blow it away."
 However, in 2006 Q described Always Now as "one of the best albums Britain's second city has unleashed", while avant garde magazine The Wire also praised "the wind-dried skeins of their blasted guitar harmonics and skimped electronics."